- Military Basics

 Keep in Mind:

-- If you are using a shared computer at home, or believe someone is monitoring your internet usage, consider viewing this information from a public setting such as a library.
+- If you are using a shared computer at home, or believe someone is monitoring your internet usage, consider viewing this information in a public setting, such as a library.

 - It is also a good idea to exit from this website and delete it from your browser history after viewing the material.